tillitis/dev-tillitis/hugo/content/protocol/_index.md

 * Bits [6..5] (2 bits).
 Frame ID tag.

 * Bits [4..3] (2 bits).
 Endpoint number.

-0. HW in interface_fpga (unused)
+  0. Reserved
   1. HW in application_fpga (unused)
-2. FW in application_fpga
+  2. FW
-3. SW (device application) in application_fpga
+  3. SW (device application)

 * Bit [2] (1 bit).
 Unused.
 MUST be zero.

 * Bits [1..0] (2 bits).
 Command data length.

   0. 1 byte
   1. 4 bytes
   2. 32 bytes
   3. 128 bytes

 Note that the number of bytes indicated by the command data length field does **not** include the command header byte.
 This means that a complete